 Officially dedicated in 2004, High Tech Los Angeles (HTLA) is a partnership among the Los Angeles Unified School District, corporations and foundations.
 This innovative public charter school engages students with a rigorous curriculum rich in technology complemented by real-world internships.
 HTLA's diverse student population, which draws from more than 30 different ZIP codes — with nearly half of its students receiving free and reduced lunch — was awarded California Distinguished School status in record time.
 The Lowell Milken Family Foundation provided HTLA's lead grant and it continues to be actively involved with the school.

-In 1990, Lowell Milken created the Milken Archive of Jewish Music: The American Experience to explore the offerings of sacred and secular works that reflect 350 years of Jewish life in America.
+In 1990, Lowell Milken created the Milken Archive of Jewish Music to explore the offerings of sacred and secular works that reflect 350 years of Jewish life in America.
 The Milken Archive encompasses 700 newly recorded works — 500 of them world-premiere recordings — and over 800 hours of oral history videos.
 Naxos American Classics has released 50 CDs available in over 50 countries.
 The Milken Archive recently launched it's new Virtual Museum website where visitors have access to rare photos, videos and oral histories from Milken Archive artists.

 In addition to his work with the Lowell Milken Family Foundation, Lowell Milken is the co-founder and chairman of the Milken Family Foundation, one of the nation's most innovative private foundations, which develops groundbreaking programs in K-12 education.
 One of several signature endeavors, the Milken Educator Awards were first presented by Lowell Milken in 1987 to recognize the importance of exceptional educators and to inspire talented young people to choose teaching as a career.
 With a network of over 2,500 recipients across the United States, the Milken Educator Awards is considered preeminent teacher-recognition program in the U.S.